GeorgeDavis-TM/GeorgeDavis-TM/README.md

 I'm a DevOps & Cloud Solution Architect with my speciality in product design, development and infrastructure.
 Currently, I am working as a Technical Sales Engineer for Trend Micro.

-### `Contribute` :handshaking:
+### `Contribute` :clap:

 If you encounter a bug or think of a useful feature, or find something confusing in the docs, please **create a new issue**

     **PS.: Make sure to use an Issue Template available in the repository**

-I :heart: pull requests.
+I :hearts:  pull requests.
 If you'd like to fix a bug or contribute to a feature or simply correct a typo, please feel free to do so.

 If you're thinking of adding a new feature, consider opening an issue first to discuss it to ensure it aligns with the direction of the project (and potentially save yourself some time!).